pyfar/gallery/docs/about.rst

 Steering Council
 ----------------

-The current steering council consists of the following members (in alphabetical order, by name first):
+The current steering council consists of the following members (in alphabetical order, by last name):

 - Marco Berzborn (chair)
 - Fabian Brinkmann